 Built in 1897, the Saigon Opera House is a fine example of neoclassical architecture where you can admire, among other things, refined ornaments and beautiful late 19th-century statues imported from France.

 This century-old Gardès building, one of the most beautiful architectures of the time, still functions as the seat of the People's Committee.
 Built during the years 1898-1909, it attracted, among other things, a belfry inspired by traditional motifs from the North of France.
 Due to its administrative role, the former Saigon City Hall is accessible only at the level of the surroundings and the garden outside.

-Also known as the Reunification Palace, this was the workplace of the South Vietnamese government during the anti-American war.
+Also known as the Reunification Palace, this was the workplace of the South Vietnamese government during the American war.
 This modern-looking structure nevertheless adopts a structure governed by geomancy, breathing in the harmony and ambition of a head of state.
-It’s very unfortunate to visit Ho Chi Minh City without a stop at this palace steeped in history, witnessing strong moments of national reunification.
+It’s very unfortunate to visit Ho Chi Minh City without a stop at this palace steeped in history, that was a primary witness to strong moments of national reunification.

 Ben Thanh market

-High commercial and tourist place for its old history and its typical bustle, the Ben Thanh market is essential to get closer to everyday life.
-Built from the beginning of the 20th century, its more than 3000 kiosks are in full swing day and night to the delight of residents and passengers.
+A high commercial and tourist place for its old history and its typical bustle, the Ben Thanh market is an essential place to visit to get closer to everyday life in the city.
+Built from the beginning of the 20th century, its more than 3000 kiosks are in full swing day and night to the delight of residents and visitors.

 Museum of Vietnamese History

 Built in 1929, this former Blanchard de la Brosse Museum is rich in exceptional collections on the historical development of the country as well as cultures ranging from primitive times to the 20th century.
-Thousands of valuables object on display are truly informative for lovers and researchers of history and archaeology.
+Thousands of valuable objects on display are truly informative for lovers and researchers of history and archaeology.